natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5C.md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The F-5C is generally an all-round good fighter.
 It's not the fastest plane and not the most manoeuvrable, but the combination of its decent speed, acceleration, and manoeuvrability make it a joy to fly and fight in.
+The F-5C has excellent turn rate and energy retention while maintaining a speed above Mach 0.85.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics